datasci44/getting-and-cleaning-data/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-[Raw Files](raw_files) referenced in the script have been cloned to the github repo.
+[Raw Files](raw_files/UCI HAR Dataset) referenced in the script have been cloned to the github repo.

-The script generates a single output file, "train_test_average.txt", with the tidy data set specified in step #5.
+The script generates a single output file [test_train_averages.txt](test_train_averages.txt) with the tidy data set specified in step #5.

 See repo file "CodeBook.md" for a code book that describes the variables, the data, and any transformations or work performed to clean up the data.